Help Wanted: Trump administration riddled with vacancies

 In the Cabinet alone, there is an acting secretary of defense, an acting interior secretary and an acting chief of staff.

-There's also an acting United Nations ambassador (a position the administration is downgrading to sub-Cabinet level), an acting head of the Consumer Financial Protection Bureau and an acting Drug Enforcement Agency administrator.
+There's also an acting United Nations ambassador (a position the administration is downgrading to sub-Cabinet level) and an acting Drug Enforcement Agency administrator.

 As the Trump administration grappled earlier this month with whether to ground a Boeing airliner involved in two deadly crashes, acting Federal Aviation Administration Administrator Daniel Elwell was in charge.
 The agency, which has a budget of over $16 billion, more than 47,000 employees and oversees nearly 50,000 flights a day, has been without a permanent administrator since Michael Huerta ended his five-year term in January 2018.

-Note: CORRECTION: A previous version of this article misstated that the Consumer Financial Protection Bureau has an acting head.
-The agency has a permanent director, Kathy Kraninger, who was confirmed in December.